onflow/flow-cli/docs/create-accounts.md

 - Default: `localhost:3569` (Flow Emulator)

-Specify the hostname of the Access API that will be used to query the transaction.
+Specify the hostname of the Access API that will be used to submit the transaction.

 ### Results